BYUI-ECEN-361/ECEN-361-STM32-Lab-04-FreeRTOS/Documentation/Assignment.md

 ### Part 1.1: Starting with the YT-based, add the MultiBoard into the project

-Before the lab, you should’ve followed the instructions for the Pre-lab-4 Exam, and built a ‘blinky’ that runs from FreeRTOS.
+Before the lab, you should have followed the instructions for the Pre-lab-4 Exam, and built a 'blinky' that runs from FreeRTOS.

 With that project working, power-down the Nucleo, add on the multi-function shield, and start your FreeRTOS blinky again.